Koenkk/zigbee2mqtt.io/docs/devices/BMCT-DZ.md

 ---
-title: "IKEA ICPSHC24-10EU-IL-1 control via MQTT"
+title: "Bosch BMCT-DZ control via MQTT"
-description: "Integrate your IKEA ICPSHC24-10EU-IL-1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Bosch BMCT-DZ via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2019-07-22T20:08:17Z
+addedAt:
 pageClass: device-page
 ---